Masterminds/sprig/README.md

 ### Conversions:

 - atoi: Convert a string to an integer.
 0 if the integer could not be parsed.
+- int: Convert a string or numeric to an int
+- int64: Convert a string or numeric to an int64
+- float64: Convert a string or numeric to a float64

 ### Defaults: